dayseanm04/Hospital-Network-Design-Project/setup/Internet-Connectivity/ISP-Setup/03-Configure-OSPF-Between-ISP1-and-ISP2-Routers.md

 In this task, I will configure **OSPF** between **ISP1-R1** and **ISP2-R1** so both ISP routers can dynamically exchange routing information.

+**Note:** I used a private IP for ISP1 to ISP2 to make it simple.
+Im building this project based on I learn from my CCNA studies.
+No BGP routing!

 ## 🎯 Objectives

 - ✅ Configure a loopback interface on ISP2-R1